wix-incubator/data-capsule/README.md

 ## LimitedLocalStorageStrategy

-Creates a local strategy pattern with strict rules, which could be overriden.
+Creates a local storage strategy pattern with strict rules, which could be overriden.
 The cleanup is being initiated when an item is being set.
 Otherwise no impact on local storage.

 ```js